PacktPublishing/Go-Programming-From-Beginner-to-Professional-Second-Edition-/README.md

 }
 ```

+**OS Specific Instructions**
+* Sometimes some of the executable generated while running "go build" may not directly work for Windows, try running"go run ." or "go run main.go"
+* For Exercise 13.03, "cat" command is OS specific, "type" command would work for Windows.
+* Running Exercise 13.04 may show some OS specific errors, replacing "echo" in code with "print" works for Windows.
+* Exercise 14.01 applies for unix-like systems (linux and macOS).
+Windows does not work with signals the same way so this exercise will not work for windows.

 **Following is what you need for this book:**
 Designed for both complete beginners in Go as well as professionals transitioning from another programming language, this book equips developers with skills needed to build real-world projects and launch their career in Go.
 With a step-by-step approach, beginners can grasp Go fundamentals even without prior programming experience, and gradually advance to idiomatic Go best practices, exploring the latest features of the language.